ExploreConsulting/netsuite-sync/readme.md

 This little utility uploads your suitescript files to the NetSuite file cabinet from the command line or as a menu item or button in your IDE.

-The idea is it's much faster fhan to fiddling with the netsuite UI to repeatedly upload a code file you're developing.
+The idea is it's much faster than to fiddling with the netsuite UI to repeatedly upload a code file you're developing.

 # Installing